Bcaburu/sales-performance-powerbi-dashboard/README.md

 - Provide targeted training focused on selling higher-margin products and improving negotiation practices.
 - Adjust compensation or bonus structures to reward profitable sales instead of only sales volume.
 - Share best practices from high-efficiency representatives across the sales team.
+# 📈 Final Conclusion

+The company is experiencing **revenue growth but declining profitability**.
+Although sales volume continues to expand, **margin compression indicates that operational efficiency is deteriorating over time**.

+The analysis shows that the core problem is not demand, but **business structure**.
+The company is **highly dependent on the Bikes category**, which concentrates most revenue while generating weak or negative profitability.
+In particular, **Road and Touring Bikes consistently operate at a loss**, while **Mountain Bikes show volatile margins** that strongly affect overall financial results.

+At the same time, **higher-margin categories such as Clothing and Accessories represent a small share of total revenue**, limiting their positive impact on company performance.
+Geographic analysis also reveals that losses are amplified in specific markets where low-margin products dominate sales.

+To achieve **sustainable growth**, the company should shift focus from **volume to profitability**.
+Strategic actions should include reviewing pricing and cost structure within the Bikes category, reducing exposure to persistently unprofitable subcategories, and increasing sales of high-margin complementary products such as Clothing and Accessories through cross-selling and targeted commercial strategies.

+By **optimizing product mix, improving margin management, and aligning regional strategy with profitability performance**, the business can convert revenue growth into long-term financial sustainability.